 By Noreen Farrell, Executive Director, Equal Rights Advocates

-Noreen Farrell is the Executive Director of Equal Rights Advocates, a national civil rights organization dedicated to protecting and expanding economic and educational access and opportunities for women, girls, and people of all gender identities.
+Equal Rights Advocates is a national civil rights organization dedicated to protecting and expanding economic and educational rights and opportunities for women, girls, and people of all genders.